 The output voltage is set with a resistor divider from the output node to the VSENSE pin.
-TI recommends to use 1% tolerance or better divider resistors.
-Start with 10 k Ω for the R2 resistor and use Equation 1 to calculate R1.
-To improve efficiency at light loads, consider using larger-value resistors.
-If the values are too high, the regulator is more susceptible to noise, and voltage errors from the VSENSE input current are noticeable.
+TI recommends using 1% tolerance or better divider resistors.
+Start with a $10-k\Omega$ for the R2 resistor and use the Equation 1 to calculate R1.
+To improve efficiency at light loads, consider using larger value resistors.
+If the values are too high, the regulator will be more susceptible to noise and voltage errors from the VSENSE input current will be noticeable.